 For Spanish contact Dr. Cristina Burgueño (burgueno@Marshall.edu).
 Due to large numbers, Spanish placement exams are offered twice during the semester, on the first day of class and during regular registration for the next semester.
-The first Spanish Placement Exam for Spring Semester 2014 will be given on Friday, November 15, 2013, at 2:00 pm in Smith Hall 429A.
-For further information or to register for this exam, please contact Edna Diane Cole in the Department of Modern Languages (304-696-6730; Smith Hall 711; or firstname.lastname@example.org).
+The next Spanish Placement Exam will be given in early April, 2014.
+Watch this page for further information on this exam.

 Students who successfully place into a course above 101 can receive up to nine hours back credit for the courses they have placed out of provided that they take and pass with a grade of C or better the next course in the sequence.
 Back credit is awarded only in the semester in which the student takes the next course.